-Implementing effective maintenance of transport infrastructure assets is a crucial task as it involves important macro-economic and safety implications.
-The development of maintenance approaches based on the critical condition of infrastructure has triggered new demand for use of non-destructive testing (NDT) methods in their assessment and health monitoring.
+Implementing effective maintenance of transport infrastructure assets is a crucial task, as it involves important macro-economic and safety implications.
+The development of maintenance approaches based on the critical condition of infrastructure has triggered new demand for the use of non-destructive testing (NDT) methods in their assessment and health monitoring.
 Continuous monitoring of transport structures, including roads, railways and bridges, is a priority for asset owners and administrators.
-This ensures structural stability, operational safety, and it prevents damage and deterioration leading to expensive rehabilitation, failures and collapses [1].
+This ensures structural stability and operational safety, and prevents damage and deterioration, leading to expensive rehabilitation, failures and collapses [1].
 Conventional technologies and methods for on-site infrastructure monitoring have been successfully applied in the past.
+Several ground-based NDT technologies and sensors are currently available for subsidence monitoring and displacement mapping.
+Amongst others, accelerometers [2], strain gauges [3], global positioning systems (GPS) [4], levelling [5], ground penetrating radar

-Citation: Gagliardi, V.; Tosti, F.; Ciampoli, L.B.; Battagliere, M.L.; D'Amato, L.; Alani, A.M.; Benedetto, A. Satellite Remote Sensing and Non-Destructive Testing Methods for Transport Infrastructure Monitoring: Advances, Challenges and Perspectives.
+Citation: Gagliardi, V.; Tosti, F.; Bianchini Ciampoli, L.; Battagliere, M.L.; D'Amato, L.; Alani, A.M.; Benedetto, A. Satellite Remote Sensing and Non-Destructive Testing Methods for Transport Infrastructure Monitoring: Advances, Challenges and Perspectives.
 Remote Sens.
-2023, 15, x. https://doi.org/10.3390/xxxxx
+2023, 15, 418. https://doi.org/10.3390/ rs15020418